 UDBG Board President, Retired UD Professor, Plant & Soil Sciences

 Manager of Facility & Farm, College of Agriculture & Natural Resources

 Development Director, College of Agriculture & Natural Resources

 UD Associate Professor, Entomology & Wildlife Ecology Department

 Horticulture ManagerAndrew Adams is a recent UD graduate with a BS in Plant and Soil Sciences and Agriculture and Natural Resources and a minor in Landscape Horticulture and Design.
 He worked at UDBG as an intern in the summer and fall of 2016 and collected urban forestry data for Dr. Tara Trammell in the summer of 2015.
 Andrew has eight years of experience working for his father’s landscaping business.

-Program Coordinator*At UDBG, Melinda is involved in membership, website development, special events, maintenance of the Herbaceous Garden and Lepidoptera Trail, and interpretation.
-She earned a BS in Environmental & Systematic Biology and MS in Public Horticulture Management from the Longwood Graduate Program.
+Program Coordinator*At UDBG, Melinda manages its membership and donor program, website development, special events, maintenance of the Herbaceous Garden and Lepidoptera Trail, and garden interpretation.
+She earned a BS in Environmental & Systematic Biology in California and MS in Public Horticulture Management from the Longwood Graduate Program.
 She has worked and volunteered in public horticulture for over 34 years.
 Melinda holds certificates in Fundraising for Nonprofits from the University of Washington in Seattle, Museum Management from the Museum Studies Program from the University of Delaware, and Leadership Development from Delaware Alliance for Nonprofit Advancement.